BalticSea-ClimateTraffic/visuals/R20mm_CORDEX.md

     alert("⚠️ Plot not found for this combination.");
   };

-  // Update the image source
-  plotImg.src = filename;
+  // Update the image source and alt text plotImg.src = filename;
   plotImg.alt = `Plot for ${period} - ${season}`;
 }
 </script>

 <br><br><br>

 Further description about the data, model used etc. <br>

 Page Author: me, myself and I